 When it comes to making almond butter, patience is key.
 It might seem like the whole almonds will never turn into creamy nut butter, but they always do.
 Don’t give up!

-The other trick is to buy raw almonds and roast them in the oven yourself.
+Buy raw almonds and roast them in the oven yourself.
 Warm almonds blend more easily and offer maximum fresh almond flavor.
 Roasting the almonds only takes 10 minutes, and it’s absolutely worth it.

 Roasted almonds offer the same nutritional benefits as raw almonds (protein, fiber, healthy fat, and vitamins), although their vitamin content is a tiny bit lower.
 The flavor difference is absolutely worth it, in my opinion.
 The “raw” almonds you buy at the store have probably been heat-treated to kill bacteria already and will inevitably warm up from the heat of the machine, anyway.